Use coupon code WELCOME10 for 10% off your first order.

 Natural Balms:

-Apply a thin layer of a pure, nourishing balm made with ingredients like tallow, calendula, or chamomile.
+Apply a thin layer of a pure, nourishing balm made with ingredients like tallow, calendula, or chamomile - all that are included in our BUM+BODY tallow balm.
 They help protect the skin while it heals — no fillers, no fluff, just honest care.

 What to Avoid: